Category Archives: Aaron Taylor-Johnson

 The Wall (2017)

 First things first, if you think you’re going into this seeing a John Cena movie, you will be sorely disappointed.
-This movie is similar to a movie like 127 HoursCast Away, I Am Legend, or All Is Lost in the sense that it revolves almost entirely around a single character.
-There are a couple of major differences, though, between this one and those just stated.
+This movie is similar to 127 HoursCast Away, I Am Legend, or All Is Lost in that it revolves almost entirely around a single character.
+However, some significant differences exist between this one and those just stated.
 There are no flashback scenes.
-This movie is done almost entirely in real-time.
+This movie is done almost entirely in real time.
 And it occurs in a single location, though 127 Hours, for the most part, does as well.
-The Wall is similar, though, in the sense that each of the mentioned movies experiences EXTREME periods of hopelessness during a part of or a majority of the movie.
-The Wall isn’t nearly as good as these other movies, but it was unique enough that it held your interest.
-Whereas 127 Hours was based on a true story, where All Is Lost is easily believable, and where I Am Legend is more of a science fiction movie that we have to suspend our belief for, The Wall falls somewhere in between.
+The Wall is similar, though, in that each of the mentioned movies experiences extreme periods of hopelessness during a part of or a majority of the movie.
+The Wall isn’t nearly as good as these other movies, but it was unique enough to hold your interest.
+Whereas 127 Hours was based on a true story, where All Is Lost is easily believable, and where I Am Legend is more of a science fiction movie for which we must suspend our belief, The Wall falls somewhere in between.
 I loved that it was just 81 minutes long.
 It didn’t need to be any longer, so why drag something out when it doesn’t have to be?
 And the first 20 minutes were completely engrossing.
-I knew a little bit about the movie, but not enough to know where it was going.
+I knew little about the movie but not enough to know where it was going.
 But then it took a turn for the weird that took the believability aspect out of it and turned it into a game of cat and mouse that, while entertaining, was not something I’d expect out of my war movies.

 Continue reading The Wall (2017)